Gippy Grewal: Music career

 The video for his 2013 single "Hello Hello" was shot in Las Vegas, Nevada.
 He performed at the Sandwell and Birmingham Mela in 2014.

-Before his fame though he was a wedding singer.
-He frequently performed at weddings in Punjab, India.

 Film career

-Grewal made his film debut in a supporting role in 2010 Punjabi-language film Mel Karade Rabba.
+Grewal made his film debut as the main antagonist in 2010 Punjabi-language film Mel Karade Rabba.
 He followed that up with a lead role in Jihne Mera Dil Luteya which became the biggest hit in Punjabi cinema when it released.
 In April 2012 his film Mirza – The Untold Story released with the highest opening for a Punjabi film at the time.

 His next movie Carry On Jatta released in July 2012 and had the second highest opening and total collections for Punjabi film.
 In 2013, Grewal released the action film Singh vs Kaur and comedy films Lucky Di Unlucky Story, Best of Luck and Bhaji in Problem.

 In 2014, he appeared in the dramatic thriller Jatt James Bond.
 His second film of 2014 was the comedy film Double Di Trouble.

-He dubbed a voice in the Punjabi version of A Good Day to Die Hard which was the first Hollywood movie to be dubbed in Punjabi.
+He lent his voice for dubbing in the Punjabi version of A Good Day to Die Hard, which was the first Hollywood movie to be dubbed in Punjabi.

 In 2015, Grewal entered Bollywood with a guest appearance, portraying pop star Manjeet Manchala in the comedy-drama film Dharam Sankat Mein.
-He then made his full acting debut in Bollywood with the romantic-comedy film Second Hand Husband.
+He then made his lead acting debut in Bollywood with the romantic-comedy film Second Hand Husband.

 In 2016, he launched own production house Humble Motion Pictures with his first directional debut Ardaas.

-In September 2017 Gippy Grewal starred in his most recent Hindi movie, Lucknow Central, along with Farhan Akhtar.
+In September 2017, Grewal starred in his most recent Hindi movie, Lucknow Central, along with Farhan Akhtar.
 Carry on Jatta 2 released on 1 June 2018.

 In 2022, he launched a new production house "Big Daddy Films".